 How to Easily Pack Dishes and Stop Breaking Plates

+We’ve all been there — you arrive at your new place and unpack a couple of glasses to toast your arrival, only to find that they cracked on the way.
 If you’ve ever lost a wine glass in transit, you’re probably wondering how to pack dishes without losing any.
-We’ve all been there — you arrive at your new place and unpack a couple of glasses to go with some celebratory drinks, only to find that they cracked on the way.
-As you are working through your moving checklist and it’s time to start packing, here’s what you need to know about packing dishes safely, to end moving day with your feet up and your dishes intact.
+As you are working through your moving checklist and it’s time to start packing, here’s what you need to know about packing dishes safely to end moving day with your feet up and your dishes intact.